-Non-holiday crossing schedules for dams in the Walla Walla District are as follows:
+The usual hours for crossing dams in the Walla Walla District are scheduled as follows:

-Lower Granite Lock and Dam – crossings are allowed daily from 7 a.m. through 5 p.m., except for federal holidays unless otherwise announced.
-Tour and school buses must contact the dam at 509-843-1493 at least 24 hours in advance for crossing authorization.
+Lower Granite Lock and Dam – allows traffic crossings daily, from 7 a.m. to 5 p.m., except for federal holidays, unless otherwise announced.
+Tour and school busses must contact the dam at (509) 843-1493 at least 24 hours in advance for crossing authorization.

 At all three dams, passenger cars, motorcycles, open trucks, recreation vehicles, small vans and farm equipment, with the exception of fuel trucks, will be allowed to cross.
 Large, commercial vehicles, trucks, vehicles hauling flammable or explosive cargo and vehicles that cannot be easily searched will not be allowed to cross the dams.